 (photo credit: Chrls Blakely)

 Our personal New Year’s Eve tradition?
-We use sky lanterns-write down a worry or trouble you want to leave behind from 2018, and a new wish or goal for 2019.
+We use sky lanterns-write down a worry or trouble you want to leave behind from 2020 (everything) and a new wish or goal for 2021.
 Your worries fly away to be consumed by the flame-and your wishes are marked down by Fate to come true.
 (Obligatory warning: we of course check with the local fire department wherever we do this to make sure we’re following local regulations.)